andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 <p align='left'><image src='images/regional/regional_net_change.png' width=1100></p>

 ## 6. Land Class Interactions and Net Change
-The interaction of DW with other land classes is shown in figure X. Figures Xa and Xb detail the relative transfer of DW with other land classes in England and Wales between 1990 and 2024, while absolute changes in area are outlined by figures Xc and Xd.
+The interaction of DW with other land classes is shown in figures 6a to 6c.
+Figures 6a and 6b detail the relative transfer of DW with other land classes in England and Wales between 1990 and 2024, while absolute changes in area are outlined by figures 6c.

 <p align='left'><image src='images/sankey/sankey_gain.png' width=600></p>